Ohio Insure Plan Logo

 There are several indexed annuities with income riders that will double your income if you need long term care.
 Some will double your payments for a nursing home and others for a home healthcare stay.
 This a smart, no-cost way to increase your income for LTC expenses.

 Another possibility is to buy a tax-qualified long term care annuity.
-These policies require medical underwriting so some applicants will not qualify due to poor health.
-Those that will benefit from their initial investment being tripled in the event long term care is needed.
+These policies require medical underwriting, so some applicants will not qualify due to poor health.
+Those that do qualify will benefit from their initial investment being tripled in the event long term care is needed.
 These hybrid long term care annuities are popular and allow owners to account for different scenarios during retirement.

-There is no rule that says you have to renew your annuity contract once the term is up.
-Most of our clients purchase short term annuities with 3-5 year terms.
+No rule says you have to renew your annuity contract once the term is up.
+Most of our clients purchase short-term annuities with 2-5 year terms.

-After the term is up, you can sometimes keep your contract surrender-free and allow it to continue to earn interest.
+After the term is up, you may be able to keep your contract surrender-free and allow it to continue to earn interest at a one-year declared rate.
 With interest rates up (and more annuity competition) many of these accounts renew at very competitive levels.

 Once your contract is out of its surrender period, you can withdraw all of your funds at anytime – no questions asked.
 As you grow older in retirement, it may be a wise way to assure liquidity as opposed to choosing the highest rates with policies that may offer less liquidity.